+Regular attendance is expected and recorded because it is vital to the timely completion of the course.
 These programs are open-entry, open-exit.
 Students are expected to be in class on a daily basis to get the most learning experience out of their time.
-You are expected to follow the attendance policy as follows:
+Students must maintain at least 70% attendance from the date of enrollment.